The Evolution of Health-Focused Smartwatches: A Comprehensive Analysis

 Experts think the U.S. smartwatch market will keep growing.
 More people of all ages are likely to use them.
 Health features will probably drive a lot of this growth.

-AI is expected to play a bigger role in future smartwatches.
+AI is expected to play a bigger role.
 This could lead to smarter health tips and predictions.
 Your watch might spot patterns and give personalized advice.

 Smartwatches might become more like medical devices.
 Some companies are working on watches that track long-term health issues.
 This could change how we manage chronic conditions.